finnhambly/finnhambly.github.io/blog/agency.md

 ![Impressionism, Sunrise](/assets/monet-sunrise.jpg)
 @@
 @@caption
 Claude Monet’s Impressionism, Sunrise (1872).
-You’d think you’d know you were good if you made this, but when neither the public nor the art establishment approve, you better have supportive friends!
+You’d think you’d know you were good if you made this, but when neither the public nor the art establishment approve, you better have supportive friends.
 @@

 So talking to people seems good!
 I bet you’re glad that you’re on this intellectual journey with me.

 More seriously, I don’t think we should beat ourselves up over the fact we sometimes need some validation before we act on things.

-But, if we find ourselves not being encouraged by our environments, what do we do about that?
+But what if we find ourselves in unencouraging environments?
+What do we do about that?

 ## Managing how we're affected by our environments
 Over the past couple of years, I’ve had a number of research ideas, which I’ve since found out are Certifiably Good and Cool, that I didn’t act upon straight away because my immediate contacts didn’t seem nearly as excited.
 In retrospect, I think I responded too strongly to people’s default, under-considered responses.

 One response is to simply care less about validation and approval.
 Most of us sense that people will judge us for trying stuff out and making dumb things, but I expect it's our high expectations of ourselves that's really holding us back.

 So care less.
-Give yourself [slack](https://thezvi.wordpress.com/2017/09/30/slack/) so that it's easy to care less.
+Give yourself [slack](https://thezvi.wordpress.com/2017/09/30/slack/) so that it's easier to care less.
 Use your freedom to [exploit your interest while it lasts](https://devjac.dev/posts/2019-12-19-exploit-your-interest.html).
 Keep the stakes low and [do a side project](https://www.samstack.io/p/the-case-for-low-cost-ambition), making sure it’s [a project of your own](http://www.paulgraham.com/own.html).
 It’s still all upside!

 In practice, it can be quite hard to give up our fears and work directly towards our goals, especially when there are non-imagined constraints.
 Perhaps you need to justify buying expensive equipment, maybe you need to make a decision that precludes other options (like a stable and obviously-impactful job), or you might know that any attempt you make will soon be derailed by crippling self-doubt.